metapsy-project/metapsyDocs/content/data-preparation/metadata/_index.en.md

 ***

-The following standard metadata items are always included in the `metadata` repository folder (click on the filename to view an example):
+The following standard metadata items are always included in the `metadata` repository folder:

 * 📄 **`authors.txt`**:
 * 📄 **`last_search.txt`**: